Entrepreneur Highlight: Vicki Belo

 “People kept teasing me, saying the reason why they gave me away was because I was ugly and fat.
 So, at five years old, I made a decision: I will make everybody beautiful and everybody sexy so they will be loved, they won’t be given away,” Dr. Belo said in an interview with Cosmo.ph.

-When her name was equated with beauty, Belo came for the kill.
+When her name = beauty, Belo came for the kill.
 Together with her daughter, Cristalle Belo-Pitt, she launched a drugstore brand of beauty products – one that had her name but at the same time was accessible to almost everyone.

-The products at Belo Essentials addresses three core skin care problems of Filipinos – acne, dark skin, and sun exposure.
-From three core problems, solutions came in the form of over a hundred different products targeting
+The products at Belo Essentials address three core skin care problems of Filipinos – acne, dark skin, and sun exposure.
+From three core problems, solutions came in the form of over a hundred different products.